Tuesday, 14 January 2025

 Ancient treasures discovered on Roman wreck in Kasos

-A team of Greek underwater archaeologists investigating sites located in the Aegean waters surrounding the island of Kasos have discovered and brought to the surface a number of interesting artefacts dating back to Roman times.
-The researchers focused on exploring and documenting the wreck of an ancient Roman ship from the 2nd to 3rd centuries,
+Listen to this article A team of Greek underwater archaeologists investigating sites located in the Aegean waters surrounding the island of Kasos have discovered and brought to the surface a number of interesting artefacts dating back to Roman times.
+The researchers focused on exploring and documenting the wreck of an ancient Roman ship from the

 Published: January 22, 2021 - 09:00